McCleary--Rubin reconstruction for simple forest-skein groups: Preliminaries

-We call this the \emph{fraction groupoid of $\cD$}, and due to this constuction we say that Ore categories $\cD$ admit a \emph{calculus of (right-)fractions}.
+When $\cD$ is (both-sided) cancellative $f\mapsto [f,\id]$ defines an injection $\cD\into\Frac(\cD)$ and $[f,g]$ can be identified with $f\circ g^{-1}.$ We call this the \emph{fraction groupoid of $\cD$}, and due to this constuction we say that Ore categories $\cD$ admit a \emph{calculus of (right-)fractions}.
 The assignment $\cD\mapsto\Frac(\cD)$ is functorial and extends naturally to the \emph{universal enveloping groupoid functor} $U$, which is defined on all (small) categories and acts by formally inverting every morphism in a given category.
 For every object $d$ in an Ore category $\cD$ the \emph{isotropy group} $\Frac(\cD,d)$ is the subgroup of $\Frac(\cD)$ consisting of classes $[f,g]$ where the source of $f$ and $g$ are $d$.

-\begin{definition} Let $\cF$ be an Ore FS category and $X=F,T,V$.
-The isotropy group $\Frac(\cF^X,1)$ is called the \emph{$X$-type FS group of $\cF$}. \end{definition} Concretely, elements of $\Frac(\cF,1)$ are represented by pairs of \emph{trees} $(t,s)$ in $\cF$ having the same number of leaves (see Remark \ref{rem:CGP} for examples of tree pairs).
+\begin{definition}[forest-skein groups] Let $\cF$ be an Ore FS category and $X=F,T,V$.
+The isotropy group $\Frac(\cF^X,1)$ is called the \emph{$X$-type FS group of $\cF$}. \end{definition} Hence, elements of $\Frac(\cF,1)$ are represented by pairs of \emph{trees} $(t,s)$ in $\cF$ having the same number of leaves.
+We think of the fraction $[t,s]$ diagrammatically: take the tree diagram $t$ and stack the tree diagram for $s$ upside down on top of $t$ so that its leaves are glued in order to those of $t$.
+Here are some examples of tree pair diagrams:

 For $X=T,V$, elements of $\Frac(\cF^X,1)$ can always be represented by $(t\pi,s)$, where $t,s$ are trees and $\pi$ is a permutation of their leaves.
 In this article we identify such pairs $(t\pi,s)$ with triples $(t,\pi,s)$ for no other reason than aesthetics.
+This represents the element $[t,\pi,s]=t\circ\pi\circ s^{-1}$ when taking formal inverses which can be drawn similar to above now gluing leaves of $s$ to the leaves of $t$ according to the permutation $\pi$.

-This represents the element $[t,\pi,s]=t\circ\pi\circ s^{-1}$ when taking formal inverses.
-We often write $G$, $G^T$, $G^V$ for the FS groups of an Ore FS category $\cF$ where we have drop the $F$ superscript.
+\begin{notation} We write $G^F$, $G^T$, $G^V$ for the FS groups of an Ore FS category $\cF$ suppressing the dependence on $\cF$ when the context is clear.
+We usually drop ``$F$'' superscripts and write $G=G^F$ to make notations lighter. \end{notation}

 Deciding if a given category is Ore is a difficult question.
-Fortunately, we have the following key result.
+Fortunately, we have the following key result; see \cite[Theo.~8.3]{Brothier22}.